mattva01/schooltool/src/schooltool/commendation/README.txt

    (c) Implementation of the ``Commendation`` Component (d) Testing the Implementation

-2. Python-Integration of Commentations into SchoolTool
+2. Python-Integration of Commendations into SchoolTool

    [``PythonIntegration.txt``]

    (a) The ``Commendations`` container
-   (b) Asoociating Commendations with SchoolTool Components (c) Testing the Integration
+   (b) Asoociating Commendations with SchoolTool Components

 3. System-Integration of Commentations into SchoolTool